thindil/steamsky/bin/doc/CONTRIBUTING.md

 If you want start helping in the development of the gane, please consider starting with something easy like fixing bugs.
-Before you begin to add new feature to the game, please contact with me by issues tracker or mail, addresses are at top of this file.
+Before you begin to add new feature to the game, please contact with me options available at [contact page](https://www.laeran.pl/repositories/steamsky/wiki?name=Contact).
 Same as with features proposition - your code may "collide" with my work and at this moment you may just lose time by working on it.
 So it is better that we first discuss your proposition.
 In any other case, fell free to fix and or improve my code.

 ### Coding standard